SumoLogic-Labs/cdktf-sumologic/README.md

 signing.gnupg.keyName=${id_of_imported_sumoapi_key}
 signing.gnupg.passphrase=${password_for_imported_sumoapi_key}
 ```
+4. in `lib/` directory run `cdktf get`
-4. Update the version in `lib/build.gradle`, make sure the Terraform
+5. Update the version in `lib/build.gradle`, make sure the Terraform
 provider version is the suffix.
-5. `./gradlew build publish`
+6. `./gradlew build publish`
-6. Go to https://oss.sonatype.org/index.html#stagingRepositories, search for com.sumologic, close and release your repo.
+7. Go to https://oss.sonatype.org/index.html#stagingRepositories, search for com.sumologic, close and release your repo.
 NOTE: If you had to login, reload the URL.
 It doesn't take you to the right page post-login.
-7. Commit and push all the changes.
+8. Commit and push all the changes.